NO COVER LETTERS, PLEASE!

 see below for disclaimers from the following Universities:

 This is a VIRTUAL / REMOTE internship.
 However, if your school requires you to visit a physical commercial location, it can be arranged for you to visit almost any Keller Williams branch that is convenient for you on a weekly basis.
 There is often extra space available in a friendly and professional atmosphere.

 Elaboration on Expectations:

 The ideal candidate will be a team player and have leadership traits with experience working with people from a variety of cultures and backgrounds, both personally and professionally.
 There are other interns from other universities that you will work with.
 Collaboration is very important because this is an internship on a TEAM of other interns with varying levels of experience (both before they started the program and where they are now within the program).
 The focus is on your learning experience and the learning experience of other interns.

 The concept of collaboration manifests in different ways, mainly because the learning experience of other interns will rely on your contribution and your ability to hold yourself accountable to actions and timelines that you set for yourself and that you agree to set with other interns.
 Time spent coordinating actions and having meetings also counts toward your time commitment.

-- Intern will work directly with CEO, who also has an MBA, which makes it possible for interns to get course credit
+You will work directly with the CEO, who also has an MBA, which makes it possible for interns to get course credit.

 About the CEO: